rschifini/Probabilidades-Generala-y-Poker/README.md

-# Poker Dice Probabilidades for Five-of-a-Kind and Four-of-a-Kind
+# Poker Dice Probabilities for Five-of-a-Kind and Four-of-a-Kind

 The game Poker dice is played with five six-sided dice.
 Each player may roll up to 3 times their dice while holding the best dice between throws.